keboola/connection-docs/extractors/zendesk/index.md

 | `inline` | `1` if file is excluded from the attachment list |
 | `tickets_comments_pk` | Comment identifier |

-### 14 -- Tickets-comments-attachments-thumbnails
+#### 14 -- Tickets-comments-attachments-thumbnails

-Uploaded attachments thumbnails
+Uploaded attachment thumbnails

 | Column | Description |
 | `id` [PK] | The integer representation of the unique identifier for the thumbnail |